MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 ## Adding the Incremental Encoder

 I soldered the encoder board as per the Lab Sheet and tested its output using an oscilloscope.
 The encoder gave a satisfactory output, so I began mounting the encoder to the motor chassis and made a disc to give input to the encoder.

+# Stepper Motor Control

+Having wired the stepper motor to the Arduino motor shield as per the Lab Sheet I programmed the Arduino with a code similar to the example given in lectures but with a few functions included to compact the main loop and simplify the later tasks.

+The motor operated successfully and I was able to adjust its speed by varying the step delay constant in the program.

+## Multi-Mode Operation
+I produced a separate function for each mode (apart from microstepping) which used the same functions as the main loop for the previous code.
+I then tested each function with the motor to observe the physical differences between the modes.

+## Microstepping